5 Best Practices for Battery Energy Storage Systems

 Once you have comprehensive oversight of your batteries and understand your power load balance, it’s important to check your voltage.
 Batteries come in different sizes, and depending on your needs, you may end up using the wrong type.
 Low voltage batteries have a capacity under 100V, and everything above 400V qualifies as high voltage.

 Low voltage batteries are easier to link in larger groups to imitate high-capacity batteries.
 This means that, up to a certain capacity requirement, it makes sense to use a cluster of cheaper, smaller batteries.
-In addition, using a battery with voltage above what’s required can strain systems that aren’t designed to handle it.
+In addition, using a battery with above-required voltage can strain systems not designed to handle it.

 High voltage batteries offer greater individual capacity but are more limited in the number of linkages they can support.
 On the other hand, as more centralized energy units, they can manipulate their charges more freely, allowing optimal response time for the sudden surge in demand on startup.

-If your power requirements match the higher capacity of these batteries and are seeing daily use, you probably want to invest in high voltage battery systems.
+If your power requirements match the higher capacity of these batteries and you see daily use, you probably want to invest in high voltage battery systems.

 5. Safeguard your batteries